 Can reports be shared with other presses if an AE decides not to pursue a project?

-What about long-term storage of reports and the identity of reviewers?
+What about long-term storage of reports and the identities of reviewers?

 What if lawyers or other parties external to the university ask to see the reviews?

-As noted above (see Besides the AE, author, and press staff, who is permitted to see anonymous peer reviews), presses should refuse outside requests to see reviews.
-In some cases, however, public records laws may trump press policy, in cases, for example, where an author is a civil servant or a press is part of a state university.
+As noted above (see Besides the AE, author, and press staff, who is permitted to see anonymous peer reviews?), presses should refuse outside requests to see reviews.
+In some cases, however, public records laws may conflict with press policy—for example, where an author is a civil servant or a press is part of a state university.
 When legal issues arise, presses should consult with university counsel before responding to such requests.